Croatia is proud of its cultural quirks and Croatian currency is no exception.

 Or in simpler words – devote yourself to the people around you.
 Not to the people on banknotes.

 This happens because of our past trauma with inflation.
-Back in the time of Yugoslavia, dinar went through a huge devaluation, even on the daily basis.
+Back in the time of Yugoslavia, dinar went through a huge devaluation, even on a daily basis.

 The only way to keep a sense of what something was worth was to compare it against the German Mark.